Skip to main content

 Release process

-The active line lives on the release/0.3.x branch; v0.2.x continues on release/0.2.x and v0.1.x continues on release/0.1.x for maintenance.
+The active line lives on its own release/* branch, and the maintenance branches continue to receive backports for the lines they cover.
 Tags are cut from the appropriate branch; maintenance tags use --latest=false so the GitHub release UI does not promote them above the active line.
-CI workflows run on PRs to main, develop, and release/**, so backport PRs to maintenance branches go through the same lint
+CI workflows run on PRs to main, develop, and release/**, so backport PRs go through the same lint + test gate.